frovedis/frovedis/doc/manual/python/ml/lda.md

 modeling.
 The input is a corpus of documents and the output is per-document topic distribution and per-topic word distribution.

-This implementation provides python wrapper interface to VLDA, which accelerates LDA training by exploiting the data-level, and the thread-level parallelism using vector processors.
+This implementation provides python wrapper interface to Vectorised LDA (VLDA), which accelerates LDA training by exploiting the data-level, and the thread-level parallelism using vector processors.
 The priority-aware scheduling approach is proposed to address the high memory requirement and workload imbalance issues with existing works.

 This module provides a client-server implementation, where the client application is a normal python program.
 The frovedis interface is almost same as Scikit-learn